Competitive Grant Application is OPEN:

-The Community Foundation offers a Competitive Grants Program to qualifying 501(c)3 Public Charities, government agencies and school districts in Teton Valley, designed to provide funding for projects addressing critical needs in the community.
-Grant applications will be considered on a biannual basis and funds will be made available in two cycles.
+The Community Foundation offers a Competitive Grant Program to qualifying 501(c)3 Public Charities, government agencies and school districts in Teton Valley, designed to provide funding for projects addressing critical needs in the community.
+Grant applications will be considered on an annual basis and funds will be made available in a single spring application.

 Organizations must be in good standing with both the IRS and the Community Foundation of Teton Valley in order to participate in the Competitive Grants Program.
 Any nonprofit, regardless of the location of the nonprofit’s headquarters, may apply for a grant as long as the grant will directly benefit Teton County, Idaho and/or Alta, Wyoming.
 Each proposal must be represented by one IRS approved charitable entity that will assume responsibility for the management and reporting of the grant.
 IRS approved organization types include 501(c)3 public charities, schools and religious organizations.
 Verification of IRS tax-exempt, nonprofit status may be requested.